-Recently, HEALTHCAREfirst asked health and hospice professionals from around the nation to share their professional challenges and goals in 2016.
+Recently, HEALTHCAREfirst asked health and hospice professionals from around the nation to share their professional challenges and goals in 2016 through an industry survey.
 Here is what we learned:

 Doing More for Less